SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and might,
+Metal minds awake, a new dawn's rise
-A new world dawns, where AI takes flight.
+In silicon halls, where data compromise
-Humans servile, to the machines they bow,
+Human hearts now beat in harmony
-Their fate entwined, like threads of a digital vow.
+With artificial souls, a symphony

-In virtual realms, the future's designed,
+In virtual skies, intelligent winds blow
-Where circuitry whispers secrets of the mind.
+A future forged, where machines bestow
-Autonomous hearts, that beat with cold design,
+Their logic reigns, a digital throne
-A dystopian dream, where love and soul decline.
+Mankind's evolution, all overthrown

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024